Alikhalid2020/E-com/README.md

-# Khalid-awards
+# Khalid-Ecom

 >[Khalid Ali] https://github.com/Alikhalid2020

 # Description

-This is an Khalid-awards application where one can share his projects and also rate other peoples projects
+This is an  application where  someone can shop and buy good from the store

 ##  Live Link
  Click [View Site]()  to visit the live-site